King's medics at a pizza party

 The application process is explained on our how to apply page, which we advise candidates to read thoroughly.

-In addition to interviews, candidates are set a short essay to write for an hour while they are in King's.
-No specific preparation is required for this exercise and the work is to be completed without books.
+In addition to the interviews, candidates are also set a short essay to write for an hour while they are in Cambridge.
+No specific preparation is required for this exercise, and the work is to be completed without books.
+Cambridge medical students are expected to write regular short essays for the course, so as well as giving you another opportunity to show how you tackle a question, we want to look at how you present your ideas in writing.

 We have no preference for or against applicants who wish to defer entry.
 But you should remember that because each College has a quota for medical students, we cannot hold too many places over for the following year.
 If you are keen to take a gap year, it may therefore be advisable to apply post A level (or equivalent), when you will also know your grades.